 Most shops and other passenger facilities are only available after security.
 The massage stands are a welcome sight to many weary air-travellers, while the Gordon Biersch Brewery in Terminal B has a range of cold beers on tap.

-Sacramento International Airport is located 10 miles (16 km) northwest of Sacramento
+Sacramento International Airport is located 10 miles (16km) northwest of downtown Sacramento.

 Getting to the city

 Affordable public transport to the Sacramento Airport goes by the name Yolobus.
 This service offers daily routes throughout the region, including downtown, Davis, Woodland and beyond.
 Services to downtown run from 5.30am, Monday to Friday, and from 8.20am on the weekends.
 Last buses depart from downtown and the airport shortly after 10pm.
 Regular fare is $2, with concessions available.
 Limousine and shared shuttle services are also available from the airport.